California Legal Sports Betting Overview

 If online sports betting is legalized, many online sportsbooks will accept these payment methods.
 Most top US sports betting brands are partnered with the Play+ prepaid card, and this payment option will likely go live when sports betting does.

-Who is Eligible to Bet in CA?
+Who is Not Eligible to Bet in CA?

-It is likely that you won’t be able to bet if you fall into one or more of the following categories:
+Meanwhile, it is likely that you won’t be able to bet if you fall into one or more of the following categories:

 Athletes, coaches, or members of any professional sports team.